1. Field and Equipment

 a.
 The game will be played with two 20-minute halves with a 5-minute half-time.

 b.
 Teams will change sides after half-time.
-The game shall be terminated regardless of the time remaining to accommodate the next game time.
+The game shall be terminated on-time, regardless of the time remaining to accommodate the next game time.

 c.
 Each team will play with 3 players on the field.
 Goalkeepers are not used.